First time Visitors in NYC

 One of the cool things about The Vessel is the free access.
 To enter, you need to book tickets online – for free – through the Hudson Yards website and select a day and time.
 Sometimes it can be hard to get a ticket. however, even if you do not get the tickets, it’s worth seeing from the outside.

 The Vessel is currently closed after three suicides in less than a year.
+It will reopen on 28th May.
 For more info visit the page.

 Do not miss The Shops at Hudson Yards, a mall with nothing less than 7 floors and more than 100 stores.
 Check it out during Christmas time, the decorations are insane!